 Accounts receivable are primarily due from vendors and landlords.
-The Company estimates its allowance for doubtful accounts based on length of time past due and collectibility of the receivable.
+The Company estimates its allowance for credit losses based on historical loss experience and assessment of the collectibility of cash flows.

 (h) Inventories

 Inventories are carried at the lower of cost or net realizable value, defined as the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation, on an average cost basis.
 The Company records a write-down of inventories, which are obsolete or slow-moving, based upon historical experience.